 Figure 51.
-Linear regression between total annual catch (kg) for Guam shore-and boatbased creel survey records with phase lag (t+2 years) and fluorometric chlorophyll-a concentrations (mg/m3) from 1998-2014
+Linear regression between total annual catch (kg) for Guam shore-and boatbased creel survey records with phase lag (t+2 years) and fluorometric chlorophyll-a concentrations (mg/m) from 1998-2014

 The several linear regression and correlation analyses performed for time series of catch on the taxa level of Guam's recreational reef fishery showed that for dominant taxa in the fishery, and only two of the 12 analyzed groups had statistically significant relationships with local chlorophyll concentrations: the Balistids and the Mugilids (Table 72).
-The relationship between catch of species in the Balistidae group and chlorophyll concentration was shown to have negatively significant relationship such that for every increase of 0.01 mg/m3 in chlorophyll-a concentration, catch would drop by more than 1,700 kg two years later when harvesting members of the Balistidae family (R2=0.28, p = 0.03; Table 72; Figure 52a).
-The relationship between catch of members of the Mugilidae group and chlorophyll concentration was also shown to be negatively significant, but to a lesser degree.
-With a rise of 0.01 mg/m3 in chlorophyll-a levels, recreational catch of the Mugilids would decrease by approximately over 4,600 kg after two years for the group (R2=0.25, p = 0.04; Table 72; Figure 52b;).
-The next strongest relationship as determined by the regressions was not significant but was similarly negative (Mullidae; R2=0.19, p=0.08; Table 72; Figure 52c); all four of these potential fishery ecosystem relationships, however, were positive.
+The relationship between catch of species in the Balistidae group and chlorophyll concentration was shown to have negatively significant relationship such that for every increase of 0.01 mg/m in chlorophyll-a concentration, catch would drop by more than 1,700 kg two years later when harvesting members of the Balistidae family (R=0.28, p = 0.03; Table 72; Figure 52a).
+The relationship between to be negatively significant, but to a lesser degree.
+With a rise of 0.01 mg/m in chlorophyll-a levels, recreational catch of the Mugilids would decrease by approximately over 4,600 kg after two years for the group ( $R^2=0.25$ , p = 0.04; Table 72; Figure 52b;).
+The next strongest relationship as determined by the regressions was not significant but was similarly negative (Mullidae; $R^2=0.19$ , p=0.08; Table 72; Figure 52c); all four of these potential fishery ecosystem relationships, however, were positive.